berwul/dyn_cmp/README.md

 "Safe corridor motion planning for dynamic pick and place applications"

-For proprietary reasons, the repository does not include the robot used in the experiments.
+For proprietary reasons, the repository does not include the robot used in the experiments of the paper.
 The training of a neural signed configuration distance function (nSCDF) is not included in this repo.
 We instead provide a pre-learned network.
-To understand the learning process of the nSCDF
-, we refer to the paper:
+To understand the learning process of the nSCDF we refer to the paper:

 https://arxiv.org/abs/2502.16205

 # Run demo example
 The following example runs our motion planner on a generic manipulator.
-The example includes a pre-trained nSCDF, with spheres as obstacle representation.
+The example includes a pre-trained nSCDF with spheres as obstacle representation.

 ## Requirements:
 - Python 3